yrankineNEU/web-dev/README.md

 📦 web-dev

- ┣ 📂 projects        # Mini-projects and practice assignments

  ┣ 📂 exercises       # Coding exercises and challenges

  ┣ 📂 notes           # Study notes and references

- ┣ 📜 README.md       # This document🚀 How to UseClone the repository:
+ ┣ 📜 README.md       # This document

+## 🚀 How to UseClone the repository:
 ```
 git clone (https://github.com/yrankineNEU/web-dev.git) to the directory:
 cd web-dev-bootcamp